zibler/blog/2021-02/colemak.md

 I still continue practicing as much as I can.
 I think I still make way too many mistakes typing in order for me to call it a success.
 However, I am making progress which is important.

+Again, today I felt my typing was very fluid in the morning.
+This is the second time I experience this.
+Exciting!
+I think it means my brain is finally getting the hang of it.
+I am hoping to continue reporting days like this.
+Note that it did not last the whole day, but that is ok.
+I can live with that.
+Another interesting experience from today: I noticed that I make more mistakes when typing capitalized acronyms.
+The mistakes I make are typing letters in the old QWERTY layout.
+Just something interesting to point out.
+It probably means that my brain commits certain typing constructs (small case vs upper case) slightly different.

 and if you are wondering....yes...I wrote this with colemak